runtimeverification/k/pending-documentation.md

 ### `unused` attribute

 K will warn you if you declare a symbol that is not used in any of the rules of your definition.
-Sometimes this is intentional, however; In this case, you can suppress the warning by adding the `unused` attribute to the production or cell.
+Sometimes this is intentional, however; in this case, you can suppress the warning by adding the `unused` attribute to the production or cell.

 ```